Phase Selection and Analysis for Multi-frequency Multi-user RIS Systems Employing Subsurfaces in Correlated Ricean and Rayleigh Environments: Analysis

 \section{Analysis}

-In this section, we focus on an analysis of the mean SNR as prior work \cite{singh_optimal_2021,inwood_phase_2023,shaikh_on_2022} has shown it to be tractable, to provide tight rate bounds via $\log_2(1+\mathbb{E}[\mathrm{SNR}])$ and to deliver system insights.
-In particular, we derive the mean SNR for a correlated Ricean environment, where $\mathbf{h}_\mathrm{d}$, $\mathbf{H}_\mathrm{rb}$ and $\mathbf{h}_\mathrm{ur}$ all consist of a rank-1 LoS and a scattered component.
-We consider the important case where $\mathbf{H}_\mathrm{rb}$ has a strong, but not pure, LoS component.
-This leads to a stable, slow moving RIS-BS channel, allowing the SD to be used and achieve close to optimal performance for a given subsurface \cite{singh_optimal_2022}.
-Therefore, $\mathbf{\Phi}$ in (\ref{eq:Phi}) is used in this section.
-This general case will then be simplified to two special cases where $\mathbf{h}_\mathrm{d}$ and $\mathbf{h}_\mathrm{ur}$ are correlated Rayleigh channels; in the first $\mathbf{H}_\mathrm{rb}$ is correlated Ricean, and in the second it is a rank-1 LoS channel.
+In this section, we focus on an analysis of the mean \gls{SNR} as prior work \cite{singh_optimal_2021,inwood_phase_2023,shaikh_on_2022} has shown it to be tractable and to deliver system insights.
+The accuracy of this rate bound was investigated for the \gls{SD} in our work in \cite{inwood_phase_2023}, and it was found to be tight for all values.
+In particular, we derive the mean \gls{SNR} for a correlated Ricean environment, where $\mathbf{h}_\mathrm{d}$, $\mathbf{H}_\mathrm{rb}$ and $\mathbf{h}_\mathrm{ur}$ all consist of a rank-1 \gls{LoS} and a scattered component.
+We consider the important case where $\mathbf{H}_\mathrm{rb}$ has a strong, but not pure, \gls{LoS} component.
+This leads to a stable, slow-moving \gls{RIS}-\gls{BS} channel, allowing the \gls{SD} to be used with close to optimal performance for a given subsurface \cite{singh_optimal_2022}.
+Unfortunately, as far as we know, a closed-form result for the mean \gls{SNR} is not available using the \gls{ESD}.
+However, the SD remains highly accurate in the considered scenario.
+This enables the derivation of closed-form results, which are particularly valuable for understanding how system behavior arises from underlying mathematical structure.
+Therefore, $\mathbf{\Phi}$ in \eqref{eq:Phi} is used in this section.
+This general case is then simplified to two special cases where $\mathbf{h}_\mathrm{d}$ and $\mathbf{h}_\mathrm{ur}$ are correlated Rayleigh channels; in the first $\mathbf{H}_\mathrm{rb}$ is correlated Ricean, and in the second it is a rank-1 \gls{LoS} channel.
+The received signal $\mathbf{r}_k$ in (\ref{eq:channel_split}) can be rewritten as